tetzank/homepage/content/posts/return-oriented-programming.md

 That's all we will need for the moment.

 Function support is provided by two instructions at the assembly level: `call` and `ret`.
-The `call` instructions takes the address of a function as an operand, either as a fixed address as part of the instruction encoding (immediate) or as a register holding the address (indirect call).
+The `call` instruction takes the address of a function as an operand, either as a fixed address as part of the instruction encoding (immediate) or as a register holding the address (indirect call).
 The latter one is used, among others, for virtual function calls as the address of the callee is not known at compile-time.
 There are two operations `call` does.